chenjhr88/Spotify_Song_Suggestion_System/README.md

 ## Project Summary

-Our proposed final project is to recommend new songs for people using Spotify.
+Our proposed final project is to recommend new songs for people based on a user inputted song and relationship category.

 ## Running Instructions

 ### Code

-All code files can be found in the `src/` directory.
+Code files can be found in the `src/` directory and the main method can be found within the `maim/` directory.
 To run the code:

 To build and run (make sure you are in the Docker container):
 1. `mkdir build`